Football has one of the highest injury rates.

 How Footballers Try To Prevent Injury

 Football is a sport that is harsh on various muscles and joints in the body.
 Luckily, footballers have access to world-class dieticians, physiotherapists, chiropractors, and doctors – all of which are expertly trained to fine-tune the bodies of these professional athletes.
-Footballers have regular sports massages, mobility sessions, physiotherapy sessions, and they maintain their fitness to protect their bodies.
+Footballers have regular sports massages, mobility sessions, and physiotherapy sessions, and they maintain their fitness to protect their bodies.

 Strength and mobility exercises are essential.
 The more agile and flexible a footballer is, the less likely they will experience groin, calf, and hamstring injuries.